linuxdweller/Blog/src/content/blog/en/nvim-typescript-config.md

 ### conform.nvim

 [`conform.nvim`](https://github.com/stevearc/conform.nvim) is a lightweight formatter plugin.
-I prefer `none-ls` as configuring formatting sources is a mere `require` call instead of specifying a formatter for each filetype.
+It is probably the most popular formatter plugin.
+Still, I prefer using `none-ls` as configuring formatting sources is a mere `require` call instead of specifying formatters manually for each filetype.

 ### nvim-lint

 [`nvim-lint`](https://github.com/mfussenegger/nvim-lint) is an async linter plugin.
-Similarly to `conform.nvim`, I prefer using `none-ls` for linter diagnostics as it is easier to configure sources.
+Similarly to `conform.nvim`, I prefer using `none-ls` for linter diagnostics configure sources is easier and requires less configuration.